cxnpl-au/recruitment/hayleyarodgers@gmail.com/README.md

 ## Usage

-To use the application from the command line (after installing dependencies):
+To run this application without Docker, you'll need to install and use [MongoDB Compass](https://docs.mongodb.com/compass/current/install/).
+Note that I created this application using Node version 16.15.1.

 1. Open the [root directory of this repository](./) in your terminal or bash.
 2. To interact with the server, enter `npm run start` in your command line.
+In Compass, connect to the default connection at `127.0.0.1:27017` by clicking on the `Connect` button under `New Connection` at the center of the screen.
-3. To interact with the full stack application, enter `npm run develop` in your command line.
+3. To interact with the end-to-end application, enter `npm run develop` in your command line.

+Alternatively, you can view a live deployment of the application [here on Heroku](https://hayleyarodgers-cxnpl.herokuapp.com/).
+Unfortunately though, the "forgot password" emails don't work on this deployment due to third-party authorisation issues.

+I also worked extensively to try and Dockerize this application.
+Although I could serve the client folder, MongoDB refused to connect with my application and requests could not be proxied.
+To see a version of this repo with my Dockerfile attempts, [see here](https://github.com/hayleyarodgers/cxnpl-docker-attempt)

 ## Tests